APIAuth

 isDefault | Specifies if this APIAuth should be the default authentication method for the namespace. | Yes | - |

-| Authentication Method | Either apiKey or jwt (exactly one must be specified). | Yes | - |
+| Authentication Method | Exactly one of apiKey, jwt, or ldap must be specified. | Yes | - |

 API Key Authentication